hmrc/play-fsm/README.md

 Journey is build out of **State**s, **Transition**s and **Merger**s.

-**State** can be anything but usually it will be a set of case classes/objects representing the stage and data of a business transaction.
+**State** can be anything but usually it will be a set of case classes or objects representing the progress and data of a business process or transaction.
-State is not expected to have finite values, can be continuous if needed!

 **Transition** is a means of moving forward from one state to the another.
 It's type is a partial async function `State => Future[State]`.
 Transition should be a *pure* function, depending only on its own parameters and the current state.
 External async requests to the upstream services should be provided as a function-type parameters.

-**Merger** is a partial function of type `(S <: State, State) => S`, used to reconcile two states when going backward in the journey.
+**Merger** is a partial function of type `(S <: State, State) => S`, used to reconcile current and previous states when rolling back the journey.

 **Breadcrumbs** is a reversed list of previous states (the head is the last one) forming journey history.
 History is available only to the *service* and *controller* layers, *model* by design has no implicit knowledge of the history.